owo-lang/minitt-rs/README.md

 functions with their counterparts' names in the Haskell implementation so people don't get confused when they read the paper while reading this implementation.

-A program dependent types in [samples](./samples/dependent/function.minitt):
+A dependently-typed program in [samples](./samples/dependent/function.minitt):

 ```haskell
 let bool: U = sum { True 1 | False 1 };